How To Edit Your WordPress User Profile

 - About Yourself

-Please refer to the above image as you go through the descriptions below.
+Please refer to the above image as you go through the sections below.

-As we’ve already mentioned, you can access your profile by clicking on the “Howdy, User Name” section, which is displayed in the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main dashboard menu.
+As we’ve already mentioned, you can access your profile screen by clicking on the “Howdy, User Name” tab at the very top right hand corner of your admin screen and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main navigation menu.

 Profile > Personal Options